cgp-internal/Ori-Brook_1722785820.9053712/README.md

 What to Expect
 --------------

-You should see a web page with a "HELLO WORLD" message displayed in HTML5 format.
+You should see a web page with a "hello world" message displayed in HTML5 format.

 Note: This project does not require any dependencies or installations.
-Simply open the `index.html` file in a web browser to view the "HELLO WORLD" message.
+Simply open the `index.html` file in a web browser to view the "hello world" message.